table of contents

 Does the type of sperm you use impact treatment outcomes?

-According to Dr. Zore, there just aren’t many quality comparative studies looking into the topic of fresh versus frozen sperm in fertility treatment.
+According to Dr. Zore, there just aren’t many quality comparative studies looking into fresh versus frozen sperm in fertility treatment.
 Why?
 Because, as she explained earlier in this article, people typically opt for fresh sperm when they can.
 Below, we’re sharing what research we do have — and the factors that matter a lot more for treatment outcomes.

 Fresh vs. frozen sperm and IUI success rates